 Embracing Flexibility

-• Seek Legal Advice: If possible, consult with an immigration attorney to understand your options and any potential risks.
+• Seek Legal Advice: If possible, consult with an immigration attorney who specializes in employment law to understand your options and any potential risks.
+They can provide tailored advice based on your specific circumstances, helping you navigate the complexities of immigration and labor laws.

 Weighing the Risks